go-skynet/localai-website/content/models/_index.en.md

 GALLERIES=[{"name":"model-gallery", "url":"github:go-skynet/model-gallery/index.yaml"}, {"url": "github:go-skynet/model-gallery/huggingface.yaml","name":"huggingface"}]
 ```

-If running with docker-compose, simply edit the `.env` file and uncomment the `GALLERIES` variable, and add the one you want to use.
+If running with `docker-compose`, simply edit the `.env` file and uncomment the `GALLERIES` variable, and add the one you want to use.

 {{% /notice %}}